isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 1. The ``gss_tsig`` hook library must be loaded by the D2 server.
 2. The GSS-TSIG-capable DNS servers must be specified with their parameters.

-An excerpt from a D2 server is provided below; more examples are available in the ``doc/examples/ddns`` directory in the Kea sources.
+An excerpt from a D2 server configuration is provided below; more examples are available in the ``doc/examples/ddns`` directory in the Kea sources.

 .. code-block:: javascript